 Early Military Career

-Military official/diplomat.
-Born Colin Luther Powell on April 5, 1937, in Harlem, New York.
-The son of Jamaican immigrants Luther and Maud Powell, Colin was raised in the South Bronx.
-Powell was educated in the New York City public schools, and graduated from Morris High School in 1954 without any definite plans for where he wanted to go in life.
+Colin Luther Powell was born on April 5, 1937, in Harlem, New York.
+The son of Jamaican immigrants Luther and Maud Powell, Colin was raised in the South Bronx and educated in the New York City public schools.
+He graduated from Morris High School in 1954 without any definite plans for where he wanted to go in life.
 It was at City College of New York, where Powell studied geology, that he found his calling in the Reserve Officers’ Training Corps (ROTC).
 He soon became commander of his unit.
 This experience set him on a military career and gave him structure and direction in his life.

 While on his second Vietnam tour of duty from 1968 to 1969, the 31-year-old Army major was given the assignment of investigating the My Lai massacre.
 In this incident, more than 300 civilians were killed by U.S. Army forces.
 Colin Powell’s report seemed to refute the allegations of wrongdoing and stated, “Relations between American soldiers and the Vietnamese people are excellent.”
 Also during this tour in Vietnam, Powell was injured in a helicopter crash.
 Despite his injury, he managed to rescue his comrades from the burning helicopter, for which he was awarded the Soldier’s Medal.
 In all, Powell has received 11 military decorations, including the Legion of Merit.

 Powell earned an MBA at George Washington University, in Washington, D.C., and won a White House fellowship in 1972.
 He was assigned to the Office of Management and Budget during the Nixon administration and made a lasting impression on Caspar Weinberger and Frank Carlucci.
 Both men would consult Powell for advice when they served as secretary of defense and national security adviser, respectively, in the Reagan administration.